rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 author: Benoit Tigeot, Jon Rowe and Phil Pirozhkov
 ---

-RSpec Rails 4.0 has been released recently!
-Given our commitment to [semantic versioning](http://semver.org/), this update comes with breaking changes for people that are using Rails below 4.2.
+RSpec Rails 4.0 has been released!
+Given our commitment to [semantic versioning](http://semver.org/), this update comes with some breaking changes for people that are using Rails below 5.
 If we did introduce any bugs, please let us know, and we'll get a patch release out with a fix ASAP.